getify/You-Dont-Know-JS/scope-closures/ch7.md

 ### What If I Can't See It?

-You've probably heard this common addage:
+You've probably heard this common adage:

 > If a tree falls in the forest but nobody is around to hear it, does it make a sound?